RyanDaDeng/laravel-google-recaptcha-v3/README.md

 I will be super happy if you think this package is good and also star me.  ^.^

-PS: For Vue component, you can customise it if you want.
+PS: For Vue component, it will be polished in the near future, however, the basic version works fine, feel free to create ticket if you encounter any issues.

 # DEMO